 2. Green tea

 Green tea contains caffeine and l’theanine.
 L’theanine is an ingredient that’s been shown to increase alpha-wave activity, which research shows could relax the mind without inducing drowsiness.
 The low-level caffeine concentrate found in the tea can also help sustain focus over a long period of time without compromising your sleep.
-A word of caution to refrain from drinking caffeine at least 6 hours before you go to bed for a quality sleep.
+A word of caution to refrain from drinking caffeine at least 6 hours before you go to bed for a night of quality sleep.

 If you cut down on grain carbs like rice and pasta, you’ll need to increase your intake of healthy fats.
 A study has found that avocado helps the human body absorb up to 5 times more carotenoids antioxidant molecules, protecting your body against free radical damage.